-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters OSIM - Romanian State Office for Inventions and Trademarks (Romania) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'Avocat' Persons holding the title of ' Avocat ' are entitled to act as legal practitioners before the national industrial property office pursuant to the laws of Romania (Law no. 30/2024 for the amendment of Law no. 84/1998 regarding trademarks and geographical indications, of Law no. 129/1992 regarding the protection of designs and models, as well as Law no. 64/1991 regarding patents, published in the Official Gazette of Romania, Part I no. 173 of March 4, 2024), and consequently are entitled to act before the EUIPO in trade mark and design matters.
-Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'reprezentanțil or autorizați' 'Consilier în proprietate industrială' Entitlement is conditional upon possession of a special professional qualification Persons holding the title 'Consilier în proprietate industrială' (who in turn must be a member of a national chamber), have the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO in trade mark and design matters.
-SKIPO - Industrial Property Office of the Slovak Republic Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR ' advokáť Persons holding the title 'advokát' are entitled to act as legal practitioners before the national industrial property office pursuant to Slovak law, and consequently entitled to act before the EUIPO in trade mark and design matters.
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters OSIM - Romanian State Office for Inventions and Trademarks (Romania) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'Avocat' Persons holding the title of 'Avocat' who are also qualified as IP attorneys and members of the Romanian Chamber of Patent Attorneys, are entitled to act as legal practitioners before the national industrial property office pursuant to the laws of Romania, and consequently are entitled to act before the EUIPO in trade mark and design matters.
+Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'reprezentanţil or autorizaţi' 'Consilier în proprietate industrială' Entitlement is conditional upon possession of a special professional qualification Persons holding the title 'Consilier în proprietate industrială' (who in turn must be a member of a national chamber), have the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO in trade mark and design matters.
+SKIPO - Industrial Property Office of the Slovak Republic Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'advokát' Persons holding the title 'advokát' are entitled to act as legal practitioners before the national industrial property office pursuant to Slovak law, and consequently entitled to act before the EUIPO in trade mark and design matters.
 (Slovakia) Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Oprávnený zástupca' 'Patentový zástupca' Entitlement is conditional upon possession of a special professional qualification Persons holding the title 'Patentový zástupca' hold the necessary 'special professional qualification' and are therefore entitled to act as professional representatives before the EUIPO.

-National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters SIPO - Slovenian Intellectual Property Office (Slovenia) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR ʻodvetnik' Persons holding the title 'Odvetnik' , meaning a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to laws of Slovenia, and consequently entitled to act before the EUIPO in trade mark and design matters.
-Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Zastopnik za modele in znamke' (Design and trademark agent) Entitlement is conditional upon possession of a special professional qualification Persons holding the title 'Zastopnik za modele in znamke' (design and trademark agent) have the necessary 'special professional qualification', must be registered in the Register of Agents at the Slovenian Intellectual Property Office and are therefore entitled to act as a professional representative before the EUIPO.
-'Notaries' are explicitly excluded from representing third parties before the Slovenian Intellectual Property Office.
+National/ Regional IP Office (Country) Type of representative National terminology Entitlements/specific rules for representing clients in trade mark and design matters SIPO - Slovenian Intellectual Property Office (Slovenia) Legal practitioner Article 120(1) (a) EUTMR / Article 78(1)(a) CDR 'odvetnik' Persons holding the title 'Odvetnik', meaning a lawyer admitted to the bar, are entitled to act as legal practitioners before the national industrial property office pursuant to laws of Slovenia, and consequently entitled to act before the EUIPO in trade mark and design matters.
+Professional Representativ e (Trade Marks and Designs) Article 120(2)(c) EUTMR / Article 78(1)(b) CDR) 'Zastopnik za modele in znamke' (Design and trademark agent) ' '